Annual Exhibition of Microscopy

-The videos that members had submitted were then shown, followed by a longer video “Beginning” by Jan van IJken on the embryological development of the alpine newt.
+The videos that members had submitted were then shown, followed by a longer video “Becoming” by Jan van IJken on the embryological development of the alpine newt.

 After lunch, Jacky McPherson gave the second presentation “A taste of the hidden gems of the Quekett Archive”.
 Jacky is one of the team that has been delving into the Club’s archive, trying to identify and catalogue everything with the aim of making as much as possible accessible via the website.
 She showed us some of the fascinating slides and artefacts and told us some of their history.
 Jacky showed several of the real items in her exhibit in the PA135 Meeting Room.

 Pam Hamer judged the slides that Quekett and PMS members had submitted, and this year she also took photographs and photomicrographs of them and produced a Powerpoint presentation that was shown on the television.